+1 r were changed before - are transferred to the adapter object, not only the one that triggered the synchonization.
 Setting FLUSH to "screen" means that the changed value is populated inside the page.
-You use this option if you have redundant usage of the same property inside one page and if you want to pass one changed value to all its representation directly after changing the value. flushmethod When the data synchronization of the control is set to FLUSH="server" then you can specify an explicit event to be sent when the user updates the content of the control.
+You use this option if you have redundant usage of the same property inside one page and if you want to pass one changed value to all its representaion directly after changing the value. flushmethod When the data synchronization of the control is set to FLUSH="server" then you can specify an explicit event to be sent when the user updates the content of the control.
 By doing so you can distinguish on the server side from which control the flush of data was triggered.
-Optional Online Help helpid Help id that is passed to the online help management in case the user presses F1 on the control.
-Optional Miscellaneous testtoolid Use this attribute to assign a fixed control identifier that can be later on used within your test tool in order to do the object identification Optional
+1 1 1 Online Help II helpid Help id that is passed to the online help management in case the user presses F1 on the control.
+Optional Miscellaneous · ; · · · · testtoolid Use this attribute to assign a fixed control identifier that can be later on used within your test tool in order to do the object identification Optional